danbev/learning-crypto/notes/tuf.md

   ]
 }
 ```
+Notice that the `hashes` object has a single field which is the sha256sum of
+the file `artifacts_1.txt`, and that `length` matches the size which we showed
+in the previous section.

 We have information about the targets, in this case on a single file named
 artifact_1.txt, and this is the file that a client wants to consume.
 This
-metadata file is signed and the signature is in the `sig` field of the
+metadata file is signed and the signature in the `sig` field of the
 `signatures` array.

 Again, this needs to be signed to prevent an attacker from modifying the targets
 and modifying the `length`, and `sha256` fields which would otherwise allow them
 to replace the target artifact with a potentially malicious version.